ssmaceachern-dev/mythicalmonsters/chapter2_anatomy_of_an_adventurer.md

 | I fear...            | Fungus         |
 | I cannot resist...   | Gourmet Food   |

-    Ingram Wolfsbane has trouble with gambling and spiders.
+>Ingram Wolfsbane has trouble with gambling and spiders.
 Under the Troubles section of their character sheet, Ingram will have:
-    - I cannot resist... gambling
+>    - I cannot resist... gambling
-    - I fear... spiders
+>    - I fear... spiders

 ## Advance Aspects
 An aspect is a representation of a creature’s capabilities.
 There are eight aspects for a given character in Mythmakers: Strength, Finesse, Endurance, Insight, Wits, Resolve, Sense, and Wealth.
 Each aspect forms the base of a Test in order to overcome a challenge.